mariusavram123/cisco-notes/ENCOR/SPAN.md

 - The famous saying about "three sides to every story" holds true when troubleshooting network-based issues, where there are the perspectives of the local device, the remote device and what is transmitted on the wire

-- Regrardless of whether one device is a router, a firewall, a load balancer, or a computer there are often tools that allow for troubleshooting processes locally on the device
+- Regardless of whether one device is a router, a firewall, a load balancer, or a computer there are often tools that allow for troubleshooting processes locally on the device

 - Understanding what was transmitted on the wire can help pinpoint problems